 - Upset stomach

 Antidepressants: a group of drugs that act on neurotransmitters (brain chemicals) that may be involved in the stress response.
 Antidepressants sometimes used to treat anxiety and stress include:

 - Duloxetine (Cymbalta)

 - Escitalopram (Lexapro)

 Complementary and Alternative Therapies

 A comprehensive treatment plan for managing stress may include a range of complementary and alternative therapies.
-If you take prescription medications or have pre-existing medical conditions, talk to your health care provider before using complementary and alternative therapies.
+If you take prescription medications or have pre-existing medical conditions, talk to your provider before using complementary and alternative therapies.

 Nutrition and Supplements

 Although no diet can relieve stress, eating healthy meals helps keep your body well nourished and strong.
 Avoid caffeine, alcohol, and nicotine.
 Eat more fresh vegetables, whole grains, and fruits.
 Eat small meals often that contain protein, complex carbohydrates, and healthy fats to avoid high and low blood sugar.